tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

     <div class="solution">
         <p>
             You skipped to the answer.
+It was smaller than the wondering.
         </p>
     </div>
   </details>